 Hot, humid weather likely

-However, it forecast, rain-wind-thundershower for Kashmir, northeast Punjab, upper Khyber Pukhtunkhwa and Gilgit-Baltistan in the next 24 hours.
+However, it said, rain-wind-thundershower is expected in Kashmir, Islamabad, upper and central Punjab, Khyber Pakhtunkhwa and Gilgit-Baltistan.

-In the past 24 hours: Weather remained hot and humid in most parts of the country.
-Nokkundi scotched by 44 degrees Celsius of temperature followed by Dalbandin and Dadu 43 degress Celsius, each but upper Punjab and Kashmir recieved some rain-thunderstorm.
-Gujranwala recorded 6 mm of the rainfall, Muzaffarabad Airport 3 mm, Kalam and Murree 1 mm, each.
+Isolated heavy falls may also hit Kashmir, upper Punjab and upper Khyber Pakhtunkhwa over the span.

+“Monsoon currents are penetrating upper parts of the country and likely to strengthen in upper and central parts during next 24 hours.
+A westerly wave is also present over the northern parts of the country,” the Met said.

 Copyright Business Recorder, 2021